 A friend of mine asked me how long you could actually run an XLR cable without any noise or interference.
 I never knew the answer, so I decided to find out and post this article to help others with the same query.

-XLR cables can practically run up to 100 feet without being susceptible to any noise and interference, while theoretically, it has been said that they can run up to 1000 feet.
-This is because of their specific design where the audio signal is copied, and the polarity is reversed until it reaches the other end.
+XLR cables can practically run up to 100 feet without being susceptible to any noise and interference.
+Theoretically, it has been said that they can run up to 1000 feet.
+This is due to their specific design, where the audio signal is copied and the polarity is reversed until it reaches the other end.
 Then the polarity is reversed again, effectively canceling out any unwanted noise.

-Let’s look at what other cables there are and if they could be used as effectively as an XLR cable without producing any noise.
-We’ll also look at what situations require XLR cables and other cables such as jack and speakON cables.
-We will finally also look at what lengths those cables can run at for optimum performance.
+In this article, we’ll look at what other cables there are and if they could be used as effectively as an XLR cable without producing any noise.
+We’ll also look at what situations require XLR cables and other cables (such as jack and speakON cables).
+Finally, we will look at what lengths those cables can run at for optimum performance.

 XLR cables are cables designed to handle audio and lighting signals.
 For this site and article, we will be reviewing audio XLR cables since this site is about home studio setup and recording.

 Audio XLR Cables